LewisAJones/sepkoski/cran-comments.md

 Ubuntu-oldrel 20.04.5 (x86_64-pc-linux-gnu): R 4.1.3

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There is 1 NOTE:
+- New submission

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.